cryptojoks/antofy-docs/docs/tokenomics.md

 Imagine Netflix released its token with a limited supply, which is needed to pay for movies.
 Many people will want to buy it as an investment asset, causing its price to rise.
 Users wishing to watch movies will have to pay a lot more.
 This will lead to a decrease in the number of actual clients, while they are the key to the service's success and, consequently, the value of the issued token.

-{% hint style="info" %}
-That is why in the real world, paying for a service and investing in it are separated into two different types of assets: fiat currencies and stocks.
+*That is why in the real world, paying for a service and investing in it are separated into two different types of assets: fiat currencies and stocks.*
-{% endhint %}

 ### Users vs Node Owners